berkeley-scf/berkeley-scf.github.io/faqs/policies-using-compute-servers.md

   familiar with running batch jobs in a UNIX/Linux environment.
 If you are not familiar with running jobs in this way, you can contact consult@stat.berkeley.edu.
-- Jobs must be [nice'd to a value of 19](/faqs/nicing-jobs).
-In general, jobs on the compute servers are nice'd by default, but if you notice your job is not nice'd, please nice it.
-Any job that is running on a compute server with a lower priority (without prior authorization) may be terminated.
 - Any compute server should have at most as many jobs (across all users) as CPUs on the machine.
-The number of CPUs on a machine can be seen on the [grafana dashboards](/servers/monitoring).
+The number of CPUs on a machine can be seen on the [grafana dashboards](../servers/monitoring.md).
 If you see that all CPUs are busy, do not run/start a job on that server until resources become available.
 - A user should not run so many simultaneous jobs on a compute server